RisenCrypto/RisenCrypto.github.io/_posts/2023-08-16-PLONKPerm.md

 Likewise, we can also interpolate $S_{\sigma_2}$ & $S_{\sigma_3}$

-#### The Permutation Polynomial

-Next, we build the permutation polynomial which will help the prover prove that the permutation check is as per specified copy constraints.

 Our Perm Check Equation

 $f'(X) = (a(X) + X\cdot \beta + \gamma)(b(X) + X\cdot \beta + \gamma)(c(X) + X\cdot \beta + \gamma)$